-4. Illustration of DNA toolkit
+4. Illustration of DNA Toolkit

-Taking into consideration the requirements specified above and discussions with over two dozen analysts from various DOD and Department of Justice (DOJ) analysis units, we have developed tools that begin to meet the identified requirement and support, at least at an elementary level, the various steps of a DNA process.
+Based on the requirements specified above and discussions with over two dozen analysts from various DOD and Department of Justice (DOJ) analysis units we have developed tools that begin to meet the identified requirement and support, at least at an elementary level, the various steps of a DNA process.
 We further note that based on discussions with these analysts a number of core capabilities for DNA tools have emerged.
-These include, but are not limited to: 1) tools for populating a database, 2) tools for visualizing multi-mode, multi-link relational data-sets, 3) tools for identifying key actors, locating hidden groups, and identifying points of influence in a sociotechnical system, and 4) tools for assessing change in that socio-technical system.
-Our motivation behind designing and implementing the tools was to provide analysts with software that enables them to perform tasks such as rapid data collection, analysis and forecasting of processes in socio-technical systems as required for today's decision making processes.
-We were aiming for the power of a general purpose toolkit with the capability of having a customizable userinterface that could be used in diverse contexts to facilitate the gathering and investigation of multimode, multi-plex, multi-time period and rich relational data loosely coupled by data interchange and communication standards.
-In order to achieve this goal we modified existing tools (AutoMap [15], ORA [12], Construct [31], DyNet [10]) and implemented new tools (NetIntel [37], a network visualizer, a network editor, and NetWatch [35]).
+These include, but are not limited to: 1) tools for populating the database, 2) tools for visualizing multimode, multi-link relational data-sets, 3) tools for identifying key actors, locating hidden groups, and identifying points of influence in a socio-technical system, and 4) tools for assessing change in that socio-technical system.
+Our motivation behind designing and implementing the tools was to provide analysts with a set of tools that enable them to perform tasks such as rapid data collection, analysis and forecasting of processes in socio-technical systems as required for today's decision making processes.
+We were aiming for the power of a general purpose toolkit with the capability of having a customizable user-interface that could be used in diverse contexts to facilitate the gathering and investigation of multi-mode, multi-plex, multi-time period and rich relational data loosely coupled by data interchange and communication standards.
+In order to achieve this goal we modified existing tools (AutoMap [17], ORA [13], Construct [30], DyNet [6]) and implemented new tools (NetIntel [36], a network visualizer, a network editor, and NetWatch [35]).
 We refer to the resulting suite of tools as the integrated CASOS toolset.
 In the following, we give an overview on the components of the integrated CASOS toolset, focusing on how its components overcome drawbacks of DNA tools.